NAMapollon/Pothole-detection-using-YOLOv7/README.md

 # Dataset

-### The dataset is too large, it would be better to download from web
+### 🚨 WARNING: The dataset is too large, it would be better to download from web

 Try this command on your terminal